 In the Call Handling section, from the Transfer Call To Dialer App dropdown, select the desired option to which you want to send the dialer.

-CASE 1: If you select Transfer Call To Dialer App as Play Announcement:
+Case 1: Transfer Call To Dialer App as Play Announcement:#

-From the Total Max System Calls box, type or select the maximum number of active PBX calls so that when this number reached, the dialer will not make calls.
+In the Total Max System Calls box, type or select the maximum number of active PBX calls so that when this number is reached, the dialer will not make calls.

 From the Max Dialer Calls box, type or select the maximum number of simultaneous calls the dialer can make.